cswingler/twitter-archive-cleaner-rb/README.md

 ## what this tool does
 This needs the output of a Twitter Account Archive (from https://twitter.com/settings/download_your_data)
 * Adds the tweet ID and some metadata into a SQLite table.
-* Does an un-authenticated HTTP GET against the tweet ID and stores the response in a column (you'll get an `HTTP 404` back if it's been deleted already)
+* Checks the Twitter API to confirm that the tweet still exists.
 * Stores the timestamp of the last tweet lookup

 Then, it re-reads that table and: